 The Notice's statement of current MPEP policy reflects an apparent attempt to rewrite history.
 The Notice states "Typically, the burden prong has been viewed as referring to the burden imposed by searching for patentably distinct inventions."
 The Notice errs by referring to this as "typical," it has been the plain wording of the MPEP for decades.
 The Notice attempts to expand the definition of "burden" to "examination burden" rather than "search burden."
-If the PTO has authority to do so at all, that authority is confined by rule making procedure required by the Administrative Procedure Act, the Paperwork Reduction Act, the Regulatory Flexibility Act, Executive Order 12,866, and the like.
-Rule making by lying about the past is not an alternative within the PTO's legal authority.
+If the PTO has authority to make such a change at all, that authority is confined by rule making procedure required by the Administrative Procedure Act, the Paperwork Reduction Act, the Regulatory Flexibility Act, Executive Order 12,866, and the like.
+Rule making by lying about the past, in an attempt to obscure a change, is not an alternative within the PTO's legal authority.